In God I have put my trust. I will not be afraid. What can man do to me? Psalm 56:11

 34 The Lord said to Moses, “Do not fear him, for I have delivered him into your hand, with all his people and his land.
 You shall do to him as you did to Sihon king of the Amorites, who lived at Heshbon.”

 35 So they struck him, with his sons and all his people, until there were no survivors, and they possessed his land.

 Dedication to Theophilus

-1 Since many have undertaken to set forth a declaration of those things which are most surely believed among us, 2 who, from the beginning, were eyewitnesses, and ministers of the word; 3 it seemed good to me also, having been acquainted with all things from the first, to write it out in order to you, most excellent Theophilus, 4 that you might know the certainty concerning the things which you were instructed.
+1 Since many have undertaken to set forth a declaration of these things which are most surely believed among us, 2 who, from the beginning, were eyewitnesses and ministers of the word.
+3 It seemed good to me also, having been acquainted with all these things from the beginning, to write it out in order to you, most excellent Theophilus, 4 that you might know, with certainty, the things of which you have been instructed.